 For tool geeks and people who appreciate precision.

 The reason I use these rather than a technician’s belt is that it’s quick to put big tools like screw guns in and also to get them out quickly.

-The new part?
-Magnetic exterior to hold metal things like screws, tools, etc. Great design and surprisingly inexpensive.
+The new twist?
+Magnetic exterior to hold metal things like screws, tools, etc. Great design and is surprisingly inexpensive.

 Smart idea in new tools: Clamp your power strip where you need it.
 Duh.
 I should have invented this.